-Therefore, the purpose of this chapter is to protect and promote the public health, safety and general welfare by imposing some minimum regulatory safeguards on the handling of medical specimens within the County of Suffolk.
+Therefore, the purpose of this article is to protect and promote the public health, safety and general welfare by imposing some minimum regulatory safeguards on the handling of medical specimens within the County of Suffolk.

 Any medical doctor, hospital or medical laboratory taking a specimen of human urine, blood or feces for the purpose of transmittal to a medical laboratory for examination or testing, who places such specimens in an area readily accessible to the public outside of the physical confines of said medical doctor's office, hospital or medical laboratory, shall initially secure the container in which such specimen is enclosed and shall further secure such specimen in a second container which shall have a lock or other device physically securing said second container against tampering and against opening without a necessary key or other device available only to a duly authorized representative either from the doctor's office, hospital or the medical laboratory to which such container is to be transported.
 Said second container shall also be affixed to the building at which such specimens are picked up for transport to a medical laboratory from the medical doctor's office, hospital or medical laboratory.

-Any willful violation of § 590-2 of this chapter shall constitute an unclassified misdemeanor punishable by a fine of not more than $500 or imprisonment not to exceed one year, or both such fine and imprisonment.
+Any willful violation of § 590-2 of this article shall constitute an unclassified misdemeanor punishable by a fine of not more than $500 or imprisonment not to exceed one year, or both such fine and imprisonment.

 This article shall take effect January 1, 1988, and shall apply to any transmittals of such medical specimens occurring on or after January 1, 1988.